ucan-wg/delegation/README.md

 Delegation covers exact [Command] specified and all the commands described by a paths nested under that specified command.

 > [!NOTE]
 > The command path syntax is designed to support forward compatible protocol extensions.
-Backwards-compatibl️️️️️️️️️️e capabilities MAY be introduced as command subpaths.
+Backwards-compatible capabilities MAY be introduced as command subpaths.

 > [!WARNING]
 > By definition `"/"` implies all of the commands available on a resource, and SHOULD be used with great care.